Ankit298/Speaker-Diarization/README.md

 # Local Recordings

 Contains the audio sequences collected from the audio band, smart watch, and youtube videos.
 Corresponding annotations is also present in this folder.

+# Transfer Learning

+Detailed information to fine tune Pyannote's VAD network can be found [here](https://github.com/pyannote/pyannote-audio/tree/develop/tutorials/finetune).

+Three files have to be modified:

+* Train.lst - List of the names of all the test recordings. create_lst.py takes care of this.
+* combined_rttm - Combined annotations in RTTM format. convert_groundtruth_to_rttm.py does this.
+* database.yml - Specify paths for the train directory, RTTM annotation files and the Train.lst file.